xSypah/AutoModeration/README.md

 # AutoModeration

-AutoModeration is a MelonLoader Mod for dealing with unwanted people joining your private lobbies!
+AutoModeration is a MelonLoader Mod for dealing with unwanted people joining your private lobbies! \
 When AutoModeration is enabled you will be able to kick anyone who joins your private world instantly like a white-list!
-(You have to be the Instance Creator.)
+(You have to be the Instance Creator.) \

+This prevents photon bot attacks or unwanted people in your private worlds\events.

 ## Installation